 Additionally, remember that introductory deals are introductory, so they won’t last forever.
 Once your introductory period has ended, your remaining balance will be charged the default balance transfer APR.
 You can find the default APR for your particular card in your cardholder agreement.

-Best “Low Ongoing APR” Credit Cards for Fair Credit
+Best “Low Ongoing APR” Credit Cards For Fair Credit

 In some cases, an introductory APR deal may not be an option, or it may not provide enough time to pay off your whole balance.
 Either way, another solid balance transfer solution is to choose a credit card with a low default APR.
 These cards always have a lower APR than their competition, so you won’t have to worry about time running out on your rate.